-The wide range of elective courses enables students to focus on a specific medium (such as television, online or new media reporting) or news subject (such as sports, entertainment or visual journalism), or take courses across platforms based on their interests and career goals.
+The wide range of elective courses enables students to focus on a specific medium (such as television, online or social media reporting) or news subjects (such as sports, entertainment, business, investigative or visual journalism), or take courses across platforms based on their interests and career goals.

 Journalism (JRN)